Latest developments in the framework of COVID-19 outbreak in the EU

 While donors and eventual clinical recipients vary for blood, tissues, cells and organs, a similar process-flow applies to most SoHO.
 Starting with a donation and ending with a clinical application, the flow includes collection, processing, and distribution of SoHO; as well as testing of the donor and often also storage (in particular for blood, tissues and cells).
 These steps take place in specialised medical establishments.

-Evaluation of the EU blood and tissues and cells legislation
+Revision of the EU legislation on blood, tissues and cells